tldr-pages/tldr/pages/common/ptargrep.md

 > Find regular expression patterns in tar archive files.
 > More information: <https://manned.org/ptargrep>.

-- Search for a pattern within a tar file:
+- Search for a pattern within a `tar` archive:

 `ptargrep "{{search_pattern}}" {{path/to/file}}`